 - To display the Ink Match window, select Ink Match from the side menu in the Preview window.

-- From the compared file, set the proper ink.
+- From the compared file, select the target ink for comparison.

 Tip: It is more convenient to match inks to the Current document when ink quantities are different because the Current document may already be prepared for press.

 The image below illustrates the comparison after applying the Ink Match function.

 - Set the resolution while the working files are compared.

 The default resolution is 72 dpi, ranging from 72 dpi to 9,999 dpi.
 Setting a lower resolution will be faster to compare files than using a high resolution, but it is less precise and some small differences may not be shown at lower resolutions.

 The differences between the two files will be displayed in the preview window.

 - You an change the color used to highlight Differences by clicking on the Color to use for ink Difference color swatch.